 You should also be careful.
 Whether you have a long or a short career, there will always be people trying to swindle you, false friends, hangers-on, and dodgy agents trying to use your talent and hard work for their own personal gain!

 However, let’s not get ahead of ourselves.
 The first thing you need to do is start practising!
 If you want your voice to get better and be able to hit those high notes, you're going to need to be taught by a singing teacher and learn how to sing in tune.

-You’ll also need to do some ear training (for learning how to differentiate good notes) and warm up exercises and work on breathing with your diaphragm.
+You'll also need to do some ear training (for learning how to differentiate good notes) and warm up exercises and work on breathing with your diaphragm.
 Are you interested in improving your posture?
 You should probably look for a voice coach on Superprof.
-Don’t forget you can also find a teacher who provides online singing lessons, too.
+Don't forget you can also find a teacher who provides singing lessons online, too.